drwhut/tabletop-club/assets/README.md

 ; The following properties are applied to every object in the subfolder.
 [*]

+; Setting the description of an object. desc = "This is an object you can spawn!"

 ; Setting the mass of an object in grams (g). mass = 5.0